Rc-arm/ruby_solo_project-sports_scoring_app/readme.md

 ## My learning

-- During the 6 days given to complete the project, I initially allocated too much time to the extensions functionality.
+- During the 6 days given to complete the project I initially allocated too much time to the extensions functionality.
 I included the league table in the design from the beginning, neglecting the MVP CRUD functionality for teams and fixtures until close to the presentation date.
 - I have learned that for future projects I must focus on the baseline functionality until it is able to run bug-free.
 After this I will begin to add features incrementally.